oruscam/lspiv-guidelines/Guidelines_EN.md

 To avoid:

-6. Reaches with flow obstructions in the surrounding area.
+1. Reaches with flow obstructions in the surrounding area.
-7. Reaches with flow obstacles in the surrounding environment.
-8. Reaches with hydraulic jumps or highly turbulent zones within the range of water levels of interest.
+2. Reaches with hydraulic jumps or highly turbulent zones within the range of water levels of interest.
-9. Reaches influenced by tidal effects, backwater effects, or other conditions that make it difficult to accurately quantify the alpha coefficient (only relevant for discharge calculations).
+3. Reaches influenced by tidal effects, backwater effects, or other conditions that make it difficult to accurately quantify the alpha coefficient (only relevant for discharge calculations).

 <a id="fig32"></a>